cloudflare/cloudflare-docs/content/r2/platform/limits.md

 3. Max upload size applies to uploading a file via one request, uploading a part of a multipart upload, or copying into a part of a multipart upload.
 If you have a Worker, its inbound request size is constrained by [Workers limits](/workers/platform/limits).
 The max upload size limit does not apply to subrequests.
-4. During Open Beta, we will restrict the number of operations per bucket.
+4. During open beta, the number of operations per bucket will be temporarily restricted.

 To increase these limits, contact your Cloudflare account team.